 “Highlights of Romania” is a complex 8-days tour comprising the regions Transylvania, Bucovina and Maramures.
 In just 8 days one will get to see the highlights of Romania such as the Dracula Castle, the Peles Castle, the painted monasteries in Bucovina, the wooden churches of Maramures and Merry Cemetery in Sapanta, as well as the outstanding medieval towns from Transylvania such as Sibiu, Sighisoara, and Brasov.

 *Please note that The Peles Castle is always closed on Mondays and Tuesdays.
-In the period of the Romanian winter holidays (24.12.2021-02.01.2022) several attractions may have a modified schedule, or they may be closed.
 Let us know in advance your date of travel in order for us to check the schedules.
 Thank you for understanding.

 Welcome to Romania!
 Meet your local guide at the International Airport Otopeni.
 Enjoy a sightseeing tour of ‘’The Little Paris of the East’’.
 Admire the bustling metropolis and capital of Romania, its spectacular, airy boulevards, and the glorious, mesmerizing Belle-Epoque buildings.
 Discover Bucharest’s highlights such as the second largest building in the world, The Palace of the Parliament, the Unification Square, the Patriarchal Church, the University Square, the Roman Square, the Victory Square, the Arch of Triumph and the Revolution Square.
 Check-in at centrally hotel hotel.
 Enjoy a traditional welcome dinner at a local restaurant from the Old Town of Bucharest.